School-of-Code-HQ/working-with-files/README.md

 This project has already been initialized for you using the `npm init` command.

-Open the `package.json` file and you'll notice that the following packages have already been installed:
+Open the `package.json` file and you'll notice that the following dependencies have already been added:

 - uuid - the package you'll use to generate unique ids
 - jest - a package/devDependency which allows us to check your solutions with automated tests

+Now would be a good time to install these packages and their dependencies.

+Run `npm install` in the terminal.

 The following files have been created for you in the root of your project: